oduerr/da/lab/kn_rent/rent_kn_cmdrstan.md

 ![](rent_kn_cmdrstan_files/figure-gfm/complete_pooling-1.png)<!-- -->
 For the individual cities there is less spread.
-But some of them only have one data point, therefore full pooling does not work and hierarchical models come to shine.
+But some of them only have a few or even a single data points.
+Therefore full pooling does not work (for a single data points) or it’s better to include information from the other cities (two or more data points).
+This is the case when and hierarchical models come to shine.

 ### Preparing the data for hierachical modelling